 Since TLS is designed to protect client and server data during information transmission, it makes sense that it is designed so that anyone can decrypt the traffic.

-In Firefox and Chrome, this can be achieved by setting a variable called SSLKEYLOGFILE.
-If this variable is set both browsers are configured to store one of the client in the indicated location of the file.
+In Firefox and Chrome, this can be accomplished by setting a variable called SSLKEYLOGFILE.
+If this variable is set both browsers are configured to save a copy of the client to the specified file location.
 In Linux, this variable can be set using the Export command.
 In Windows, it can be configured by opening Advanced System Settings, selecting Environment Variables, and then adding a new System Variable.
 An example of this variable in Windows is shown below.

 Once the variable is set, it is recommended that the system be restarted to ensure that the new settings are active.
 Once completed, we have everything we need to decrypt the TLS traffic.